Consistency Training with Virtual Adversarial Discrete Perturbation: Experimental Setup

 \subsection{Baseline}

-We compare our method with various baselines for the topic classification datasets.
+We compare our method with various baselines of the perturbation methods including EDA~\citep{wei2019eda}, UDA~\citep{xie2019unsupervised}, VAT~\citep{miyato2016adversarial, miyato2018virtual} for the topic classification SSL task.
 For the ANLI dataset, we compare with the baselines~\citep{devlin2019bert, yang2019xlnet, liu2019roberta, jiang2019smart} that have reported numbers on the official validation and test set.
-For the SSL setup, we use the following baselines:

-\paragraph{BERT~\citep{devlin2019bert}} We use the pre-trained BERT-base-uncased model and finetune it for the classification dataset using only standard cross-entropy loss.

-\paragraph{EDA~\citep{wei2019eda}} EDA is a simple data augmentation strategy based on word unit operations such as synonym replacement or deletion.
-We perturb the unlabeled samples using EDA\footnote{\url{https://github.com/jasonwei20/eda_nlp}} and exploit them for consistency training.
+More details are in Appendix~\ref{app:baselines}.